What are implants?

 Ammo Printer generates ammo while cloaked.

-When inside a vehicle, Ammo Printer will generate ammunition for all vehicle’s weapons, even when riding as a passenger or in a rumble seat.
+When near or inside a vehicle that you own, Ammo Printer will generate ammunition for all vehicle’s weapons.
 However, printer will not generate ammunition for infantry equipment inside a vehicle, unless the player is in a rumble seat.
-In that case, printer ammunition will work for both the vehicle, and the player.
+In that case, printer will work for both the vehicle, and the player.

 Countdown timer resets, when you:

 - spawn a vehicle (but not when you enter a vehicle)